Updated on 09/09/25

 - April 2027 – sole traders and landlords with incomes between £30,000 and £50,000 will need to comply with MTD for ITSA.

 At the moment, there is no revised date for when partnerships will need to comply with MTD for ITSA.
-Meanwhile, the Government is conducting a review into how the initiative can accommodate the needs of smaller businesses in the future.
+Meanwhile, the government is conducting a review of how the initiative can accommodate the needs of smaller businesses in the future.

-There are a number of things you can do to get MTD-ready ahead of 2026.
+Here are 3 things you can do to get MTD-ready ahead of 2026.

 The first step is signing up for software that works with MTD for ITSA.
 Adopting the technology early will make the transition to this new way of doing taxes smoother.